Independent Living

 Live More Independently

-Through assessments, training, and peer-to-peer interactions, clients learn to cook safely, label and organize things, and manage time, money, and medication.
+Through assessments, hands-on training, and peer-to-peer interactions, clients gain practical skills to live more independently.
+This includes learning how to cook safely, label and organize household items, and manage time, money, and medication.

-Virtual and in-person trainings focus on peer modeling and idea sharing where everyone can have open conversations about challenges they’ve encountered.
+Virtual and in-person trainings focus on peer modeling and idea sharing, creating a space for open conversation around common challenges and solutions.

 Learn to Use Public Transportation